 The "Market Risk Rule" supplements the Basel III Capital Rules by requiring institutions subject to the rule to adjust their risk-based capital ratios to reflect the market risk in their trading book.
 The Market Risk Rule generally applies to institutions with aggregate trading assets and liabilities equal to 10% or more of total assets or \$1 billion or more.
-As of June 30, 2022, the Company and CONA are subject to the Market Risk Rule.
-See "MD&A-Market Risk Profile" in our Q2 2022 Form 10-Q.
+As of December 31, 2022, the Company and the Bank are subject to the Market Risk Rule.
+See "Part II-Item 7.
+MD&A-Market Risk Profile" in our 2022 Form 10-K.